History of Trinidad and Tobago: Colonial settlement of Tobago

 In Tobago, the first Dutch colony of Nieuw-Walcheren ("New Walcheren") was short-lived.
 68 colonists established Fort Vlissingen ("Fort Flushing") near modern Plymouth in 1628.
 They were reinforced by a few hundred more settlers from Zeeland in 1629 and 1632.
-Attempted colonies by Courland in 1637, 1639, and 1642 and England in 1649, 1642, and 1647 all failed.
+Attempted colonies by Courland in 1637, 1639, and 1642 and England in 1639, 1642, and 1647 all failed.

 In May and September 1654, Courish and Dutch colonies were reestablished successfully.
 The Courish colony of Neu-Kurland ("New Courland") was centered at Fort Jacob on Great Courland Bay.
 The Dutch colony on the other side of the island had three forts: Lampsinsberg, Beveren, and Bellavista.
 In 1658, 500 Frenchmen joined the Dutch colony but formed their own settlement called Three Rivers (Le Quartier des trois Rivières).
 On 11 December 1659, the Courlanders peaceably surrendered their colony to the Dutch.
 At the time, the island held about 1,500 Europeans and around 7,000 African slaves working on 120 plantations, supporting six or seven sugar mills and two rum distilleries.

 British Jamaican pirates captured the island in January 1666; the official English garrison surrendered to a French attack in August the same year.
 The Dutch admiral Abraham Crijnssen reclaimed a deserted colony in April 1667 and reestablished a fort.
 An attempt to restore the Courish Fort Jacob was suppressed in December 1668.
 In December, 1672, the British attacked and destroyed the Dutch colony as part of the Third Anglo-Dutch War.
 Dutch control was regained under the status quo ante provisions of the Second Treaty of Westminster in 1674; in September 1676, Fort Sterreschans was constructed near the ruins of Fort Vlissingen.
 This star fort was reinforced in February 1677, but French attacks in February, March, and December of that year finally succeeded in killing the Dutch governor and capturing the island.

-In 1749, Britain and France agreed to keep the island neutral, but Britain took control after 1763, prompting France to capture the island in 1781, then Britain to recapture the island in 1793.
-The population in 1771 was 5,084, of which only 243 were white and 4,716 were slaves.
-In 1791 the population was 15,020, of which 541 were white and 14,170 were slaves.
-There were then 37 sugar factories, 99 cotton factories, and 4 coffee factories.
-After nutmeg was discovered in 1768, 40 nutmeg plantations were started.
-The island became a British acquisition for good in 1802, with a ratified treaty in 1814.
+The Treaty of Aix-la-Chappelle in 1748 designated Tobago neutral territory.
+Amerindians from Venezuela who sought to avoid being forced to settle in Capuchin mission villages, and Island Caribs from St. Vincent who sought to escape conflict with the Black Caribs, were among the groups who settled there in this period.